pyplan/pyplan-docs/docs/_sources/User Guide/User Interface Designer.md.txt

 **Remember you can always choose to des-synchronized indexes as explained in `Node visualization` section.

 ## App Sharing
-Once you have created various interfaces you may need to generate an application for sharing it with other users or even publicly.
+Once you have created various interfaces you may need to generate an application for sharing it with other users.

 **Creating an application**